 Psychological Questionnaires

 Experiment 1.
 We measured mood using the PANAS-X scale (Watson and Clark 1999), both pre-treatment (in the morning) and post-treatment (in the afternoon).
 Table S1a shows no significant difference between treatment groups.
-We found a modest decrease in both affect measures over time (morning vs. afternoon), and no treatment or time × treatment interaction, indicated by the output of two-way analysis of variance (ANOVA) with an interaction term, ruling out this indirect way in which T might affect social cognition or behavior.
+We found a modest decrease in both affect measures over time (morning vs. afternoon), and no treatment or time × treatment interaction, indicated by the output of two-way analysis of variance (ANOVA) with an interaction term, ruling out this indirect way in which testosterone might affect social cognition or behavior.
 Three participants did not answer all of the negative-affect items in their questionnaires, and five participants did not complete all of the positive-affect items; these participants were excluded from analyses that included these scales as control variables.

 Experiment 2.
-A previous study proposed that psychopathic traits moderate the effect of T administration on the RMET (Carré et al. 2015).
+A previous study proposed that psychopathic traits moderate the effect of testosterone administration on the RMET (Carré et al. 2015).
 We measured psychopathic traits using the Self-Report Psychopathy-Short Form (SRP-SF; (Paulhus and Williams 2002)).
 This questionnaire consists of 29 items covering four factors: Interpersonal, affective, lifestyle and antisocial which collapse into two factors.
 Factor 1 consists of the interpersonal and affective items, and Factor 2 consists of the lifestyle and antisocial items.
 Each question was presented with five possible responses on a Likert scale (strongly disagree to strongly agree).
 We found no difference between treatment groups pre-application (Ps > 0.78) (see Table S1b).

 Treatment Expectancy